 UW Tacoma is an urban-serving university, closely linked with Tacoma and the South Puget Sound.
 We’re a member of the Coalition of Urban Serving Universities, a network of public, urban, research universities committed to creating an educated workforce, building strong communities and improving the health of diverse populations.

 Set in the historic Union Station District, UW Tacoma owes its charm to century-old, brick buildings that were built to last by businesses that depended on the railroad in the late 1880s and early 1900s.
 The university has earned architectural awards for transforming these buildings into modern classrooms.
-In the design of its beautiful campus, UW Tacoma honors the traditions of the Northern Pacific Railroad and its part in establishing Tacoma as the City of Destiny.

 The 46-acre campus footprint is located on a hillside overlooking the Port of Tacoma and Mount Rainier, on the southern edge of downtown Tacoma, next to museums and the beautifully reconstructed Union Station.
 Within walking distance are an array of restaurants, attractions, businesses, shops, parks, museums and historic architecture.